GSA/fedramp-gov/_policy/2019-06-20-Marketplace_Designations_for_Cloud_Service_Providers.md

 filename: FedRAMP_Marketplace_Designations_for_Cloud_Service_Providers.pdf
 filetype: pdf
 condition: new
-partner: Agencies
+partner: Cloud Service Providers
 doctype:
-  - FAQs
-  - Forms
   - Guidance
-  - Policy
-  - Worksheet
 tags:
-  - Use Existing or Add Your Own
+  - Guidance
+  - CSP
 ---
 This document outlines the requirements for listing FedRAMP designations on the FedRAMP Marketplace for Cloud Service Providers (CSPs).
 This includes achieving, maintaining, and removing a designation for a Cloud Service Offering (CSO) and supersedes the FedRAMP In Process requirements.